-Many activities in China are subject to special permits and licenses and the requirements in this sense.
-For example, the administrative licenses are mandatory for activities set up in the retail or manufacturing sectors.
-Opening companies in the import and export sector, a productive and appealing domain in China attracts numerous investors from overseas who must, first of all, apply for special licenses and permits in this sense.
+Many activities in China are subject to special permits and licenses.
+For example, the administrative licenses are mandatory for activities in the retail or manufacturing sectors.
+Opening companies in China in the import and export sector, a productive and appealing domain in China, attracts numerous investors from overseas who must, first of all, apply for special licenses and permits.
 The following sectors require special licenses and permits:

-•the construction sector is an important field in China, where numerous foreigners are having companies;
+- the construction sector is an important field in China, where numerous foreigners have companies;

 How to open a representative office in China

 Business persons who want to enter the Chinese market in a fast manner can set up representative offices or ROs with complete support offered by our team of company incorporation agents in China.
 A representative office in China cannot perform activities, but foreigners can deal with the following matters:

 - they can verify and test the market before opening the business;